 It’s also important not to take jobs you can’t handle and get in over your head.

-Most businesses survive on repeat business and referrals so being honest and competent are important for your long-term success.
+Most businesses survive on repeat business and referrals.
+Offering discounts for repeat customers or larger jobs as well as being trustworthy are important for your long-term success.
 The key is to be patient and understand building a career and a business don’t happen overnight.

 How much does a handyman make per year?